 Bring in the title with interest released, odometer disclosure statement, signed

-on vehicles in Kittitas County is 8%.
+on vehicles in Kittitas County is 8%; inside city limits Ellensburg is 8.2%.
 Additional information may be required.

 Washington State no longer mails out renewal notices for boats.
 You can

 Mandatory Boater Education information can be found here.